Jean St. Pierre

-I was on summer break between my 1st and 2nd year of nursing school.
-It was supposed to be no big deal; the routine was to have the surgery, then be in a cast for about 2 weeks.
-So I go to my post operation visit with the physician and this is what I hear 'we sent the tissue to pathology', the pathologist called to say they are concerned about the tissue sample, they think you need to see a specialist.'
-I heard nothing after that, I left and went home.
+I was on summer break between my first and second year of nursing school.
+It was supposed to be no big deal; the routine was to have the surgery, then be in a cast for about two weeks.
+So I go to my post operation visit with the physician, and this is what I hear, "We sent the tissue to pathology," the pathologist called to say they are concerned about the tissue sample, "They think you need to see a specialist."
+I heard nothing after that; I left and went home.
 I was in a fog.
 Apparently an appointment was made for me to see an oncologist.
-I had to wait two weeks for an appointment due to a doctor’s convention going on the next week.
+I had to wait two weeks for an appointment due to a doctors' convention going on the next week.

 My sisters, Mary Jo and Nancy, started to call all the oncologists in the state.
-And this is how I came to meet Dr. Cheng at the University of MN Physicians.
+And this is how I came to meet Dr. Cheng at the University of MInnesota Physicians.
 Up until this point everything was hurry up and then wait.
-My family and I met with 'The Team' as I called them.
-They had a plan, discussed everything with me and my family.
+My family and I met with "The Team" as I called them.
+They had a plan and discussed everything with me and my family.
 They wanted to start immediately.
 I remember thinking they all looked so grim.
-So, for the next year I kept myself busy by having radiation treatments, surgery, more radiation treatments and physical therapy.
-I had chest x-rays every 3 months, then six months, then yearly until I was out 10 years.
+So, for the next year I kept myself busy by having radiation treatments, surgery, more radiation treatments, and physical therapy.
+I had chest X-rays every three months, then six months, then yearly until I was out 10 years.

 That was over 14 years ago.
 I now consider myself a survivor.
 I went on to finish my nursing degree.
 I started to receive letters from my physicians about the Karen Wyckoff Foundation.
 This is how I came to meet Karen's parents Pete and Sue and all the wonderful volunteers from the Foundation.